taichi-dev/taichi/docs/debugging.rst

         #=> v = [3, 4]

 For now, Taichi-scope ``print`` supports string, scalar, vector, and matrix expressions as the argument.
-``print`` in Taichi-scope maybe a little different from the ones in Python-scope, see below.
+``print`` in Taichi-scope may be a little different from ``print`` in Python-scope, see below.

 .. warning::

-    For the **CPU, CUDA and Metal backend**, ``print`` will not work in Graphical Python Shells including IDLE and Jupyter notebook, since they print the result to console, instead of GUI.
+    For the **CPU, CUDA, and Metal backend**, ``print`` will not work in Graphical Python Shells including IDLE and Jupyter notebook.
+This is because these backends prints the outputs to the console instead of the GUI.
     Taichi developers are trying to solve this now.
-Use **OpenGL backend** if you wish to use ``print`` in IDLE / Jupyter.
+Use the **OpenGL backend** if you wish to use ``print`` in IDLE / Jupyter.

 .. warning::